 - Do not give your mobile number to anybody other than those you know very well and can trust

-- Tell someone else about it - a teacher, parent, peer supporter
+- Tell someone else if you are being bullied or receiving harmful / unkind messages - a teacher, parent, peer supporter, trusted adult

 - Mobiles and SIM cards can now be bought fairly cheaply - if you get abusive messages, it may be an option to get another phone or SIM card rather than continue to use one that can cause distress.
 Don't reply to any nasty messages

-- Try to keep all of the messages in your phone as it can be use as evidence.
-If you can't then note the dates and times and content of text messages
+- Try to keep all of the messages in your phone and take screen shots as it can be used as evidence.
+If you can't, then note the dates and times and content of text messages

 - Inform the Police - first you may want to talk to others you know you can rely on for support.
-Think about whether you want to talk to a member of your family, a teacher or someone else first?
-These and many more adults will be there to offer support for you to approach the Police
+Think about whether you want to talk to a trusted adult, member of your family or a teacher for example.
+They will be there to offer support for you to approach the Police.

 - When you do notify the Police - make sure you have a written record of dates, times and content of messages, especially if you have not been able to store the messages on your phone